-Our programs ensure vulnerable school-aged children have access to safe spaces where they can get the mental wellness and developmental support they need during the critical hours between 3 to 6 pm.
+Our School’s Out programs ensure vulnerable school-aged children have access to safe spaces where they can get the mental wellness and developmental support they need during the critical hours between 3 to 6 pm.

 School’s Out programs provide educational support and homework assistance, physical activity and development, mentoring, social and emotional support, and help at-risk kids develop basic life skills.
 This helps increase children’s self-confidence and self-esteem, and helps them develop positive social behaviours and lifestyles.

 Improved access to quality out-of-school programming